Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Gradle Android application project structure
 - AndroidX AppCompat, RecyclerView, ConstraintLayout, and CardView
 - Material Components for polished inputs and controls

+The project includes login and registration screens from the fuller CarPool Connect flow.